How to Set Up Relevant Life Insurance

 Single option agreement

-This type of agreement states that if a shareholder becomes critically ill and can no longer continue in the business, they have the option to sell their shares and the remaining shareholders in the business have to buy them.
+This type of agreement states that if a shareholder or business owner dies and can no longer continue in the business, they have the option to sell their shares and the other shareholders in the business have to buy them.

 Double option agreement

-In this scenario, the family or estate of a deceased shareholder can force the sale of shares back into the business, and the agreement will determine how those shares will be distributed to the remaining shareholders and who will pay what amount to buy them.
+In this scenario, the family or estate of a deceased shareholder can force the sale of shares back into the business.
+The agreement will determine how those shares will be distributed to the surviving business owners and shareholders and who will pay what amount to buy them.

 Each option ensures that the outgoing shares are returned to the business with minimal disruption by ensuring that each party complies with the agreement.

-The options are covered in the shareholder protection agreements or insurance taken out by the shareholders.
+The options for a cross-option agreement are covered in the shareholder protection agreements or insurance taken out by the shareholders.

 Alternatively, they can be written into the articles of association when the company is established if you don’t immediately take out shareholder protection insurance.

-The cross option agreement would state clearly what options each party is agreeing to in regards to the sale and redistribution of shares, including the percentage of new shares each remaining shareholder will be responsible for.
+The cross-option agreement would state clearly what options each party is agreeing to regarding the sale and redistribution of shares, including the percentage of new shares each remaining shareholder will be responsible for.

-No matter when you take out shareholder protection with this kind of agreement, it is highly recommended that it is reviewed on a regular basis.
+No matter when you take out shareholder protection with this kind of agreement, it is highly recommended that it be reviewed on a regular basis.

-This is because the value of the shares could change over time based on the success of the company.
+This is because the value of the deceased shareholder’s shares could change over time based on the success of the company.

 It will also help to understand if individual shareholders, or the business, need to adjust the level of cover they have under the shareholder protection insurance.

-You should also write your shareholder protection insurance, and corresponding agreements into a business trust, as this will help to reduce the tax liabilities you could face in the event of a claim.
+You should also write your shareholder protection insurance and corresponding agreements into a business trust.
+This will help to reduce the tax liabilities you could face in the event of a claim.

-It’s important to note that, unlike some other agreements, cross option agreements require that Business Property Relief for Inheritance Tax be held over the value of each shareholding.
+Unlike some other agreements, cross-option agreements require that Business Property Relief for Inheritance Tax be held over the value of each shareholding.

-If it does, you need to have protection in place to ensure the smooth transition of shares back to the business to protect the jobs of the livelihoods of the people working for you.
+If a critical or terminal illness occurs within your business, you must have protection in place to ensure the smooth transition of shares back to the company.
+This helps protect the jobs and livelihoods of the people working for you.

 It can also provide peace of mind to a shareholder’s family that they’ll receive guaranteed money for shares in the event of a tragedy.